jm4157/murdergames/readme.md

 ### Adding Events

-I'm still working on how to add events, but I'll update this when I get it down.
+I'll add this later.

-The events start at line 1521 (update as this changes).
+The events start at line 1523 (update as this changes).

-The rules for how event triggers are defined is written starting at line 1293 (make sure to update this as it changes), but are reproduced here for ease of access.
+The rules for how event triggers are defined is written starting at line 1295 (make sure to update this as it changes), but are reproduced here for ease of access.

 > returns one or more people/team who fit the given conditions